Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Juni 2025 00.28.01 UTC
+- WIB: Rabu, 4 Juni 2025 01.39.06 UTC
-- WITA: Rabu, 4 Juni 2025 01.28.01 UTC
+- WITA: Rabu, 4 Juni 2025 02.39.06 UTC
-- WIT: Rabu, 4 Juni 2025 02.28.01 UTC
+- WIT: Rabu, 4 Juni 2025 03.39.06 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: motivational
+Kategori: technology